 Fish traps are occurring in Plymouth Sound SAC.
-A pot fishery for wild wrasse has developed in the Plymouth Sound, the wrasse being trapped for use as cleaner fish in salmon aquaculture in Scotland.
+A pot fishery for wild wrasse has developed in Plymouth for use as cleaner fish in salmon aquaculture in Scotland.
 The species targeted are four out of the five that are common in the south west: Ballan (Labrus bergylta), Goldsinny (Ctenolabrus rupestris), Corkwing (Symphodus melops) and Rock Cook (Centrolabrus exoletus).
-The fishery is thought to have begun in Plymouth around March 2015 and Devon and Severn IFCA were informed of the fishery by Cornwall IFCA in September 2016.
+The fishery is thought to have begun in Plymouth around March 2015 and D&S IFCA were informed of the fishery by Cornwall IFCA in September 2016.
 There are four known vessels which currently fish for wrasse in D&S IFCA's District.
 Whilst the fishery for wrasse could potentially take place all year fishers tend not to fish for wrasse in January and February each year, and the period May-mid-July is currently closed for fishing under D&S IFCA's Potting Permit Byelaw Conditions, amended in 2018(see Section 4.2).
-Therefore the fishery typically operates between March-May and mid-July-December; this allows good time for a review of data and evidence collected on the wrasse fishery, with a window for adapting management via a review of Potting Permit Byelaw Conditions if required (as detailed in Section 4.1 - Section 4.3, below).
-The parlour pots used are specifically designed to catch wrasse (Figure 1).
-They are lightweight (3.7kg) and fitted with wrasse escape gaps.
+Therefore, the fishery typically operates between March-May and mid-July-December.
+The parlour pots used are specifically deigned to catch wrasse (Figure 1), which are lightweight (3.7kg) and fitted with wrasse escape gaps.
 They measure 72Lx40Wx28H.